UNICT-Fake-Audio/fake-audio-detector/README.md

 ## Usage

-Run the `main.py` file giving as input the path of the audio that you want to check through the trained model ADC.
+Run the `main.py` file giving as input the path of the audio that you want to extract the features.

 Example: